pringyy/OGRE/INSTALLATIONGUIDE.md

 **Configuration 4.6 (optional):** How to change API encryption keys
 *  On your Django Application open the file ['cs17-main/Website/Ogre/points/APIcalls.py'](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/blob/master/Website/Ogre/points/APIcalls.py).
 *  On **line 12** you can chenge the variable 'APIkeys' to any sequence of characters you like.
-*  And then on the moodle server, change the api key in the directory moodle/include/config.php
+*  And then on the moodle server, you need configure the file ['moodle/include/config.php'](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/blob/master/moodle_config/include/config.php).
-*  It has the same variable name 'APIkeys' and you need to make sure it is the same sequence of chracters as the variables in the Django server.
+*  On **line 14** you need to change the variable '$api_key' to the same sequence of characters as the 'APIkeys' variable on the Django server.

 **Configuration 4.7 (optional):** You can configure our Django application further in many different ways.
 If you are unfamiliar with how to do so, I would study these guides to understand how the technologies we use work to make additonal changes to our implementation:
 *  [See Django guide](https://docs.djangoproject.com/en/3.0/intro/tutorial01/)